Article 115 of Constitution of India – Supplementary, additional or excess grants

 (2) The provisions of articles 112, 113 and 114 shall have effect in relation to any such statement and expenditure or demand and also to any law to be made authorising the appropriation of moneys out of the Consolidated Fund of India to meet such expenditure or the grant in respect of such demand as they have effect in relation to the annual financial statement and the expenditure mentioned therein or to a demand for a grant and the law to be made for the authorisation of appropriation of moneys out of the Consolidated Fund of India to meet such expenditure or grant.

-Article 115 of Indian Constitution Explanation:
+Article 115 of Constitution of India Explanation:

 In order to understand Supplementary, additional and excess grants, we must first understand what the demand for the grant is.